maplibre/font-maker/README.md

 ## Installation

-Requires freetype and protobuf to be installed on your system.
+Requires freetype and protobuf version 3 to be installed on your system.

     git submodule init
     cmake .